-Seawater is provided to the livewell by a 12-volt circulating pump.
-This pump is designed to carry a constant flow of water to the livewell.
-The pump is activated by the livewell switch on the helm.
+Seawater is provided to the port and starboard livewells by 12-volt circulating pumps.
+These pumps are designed to carry a constant flow of water to the livewells.
+The pumps are activated by the livewell switches on the port and starboard aft cockpit switch panels.
 An overflow built into the livewell automatically controls livewell water level.
-Always turn the LIVEWELL pump switch on the helm panel OFF when not in use.
+Always turn the LIVEWELL pump switches OFF when not in use.